Bright Scholar - Professor Steven Broad

 “The common thread in these projects is the use of mathematics and computer science to solve complex problems in the business world,” says Broad.

-Recently, the J. William Fulbright Foreign Scholarship Board selected Broad as a Fulbright scholar grantee to Brazil.
-During the summer of 2011 Broad will conduct research in his specialty, classical dynamical systems and differential geometry, and teach a seminar on the subject at the Instituto de Matemática e Estatística of the Universidade de São Paulo (USP-IME).
+In 2010 the J. William Fulbright Foreign Scholarship Board selected Broad as a Fulbright scholar grantee to Brazil.
+During the summer of 2011 Broad conducted research in his specialty, classical dynamical systems and differential geometry, and teach a seminar on the subject at the Instituto de Matemática e Estatística of the Universidade de São Paulo (USP-IME).

 Broad brings a wealth of experience and expertise to Saint Mary’s students.
 He teaches courses in mathematics and computer science, including introduction to statistics, data structures, and system analysis and design.